tyllukasz/tyllukasz/README.md

 - 👋 Hi, I’m @tyllukasz
-- 👀 I’m interested in DSP, ML, AI, audio plugins development
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning PyTorch (Python), JUCE (C++)
+- 🌱 I’m currently learning ...

 <!---
 tyllukasz/tyllukasz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.